PHSKC-APDE/training/package_development/apde_r_package_development.md

 -   When creating functions, try to maintain consistent stylistic / thematic elements throughout the package.
 For example, in rads, the dataset provided to most (if not all) functions is called `ph.data` and the stratification parameter in many functions is called `group_by`.
 -   Validate inputs and provide informative user feedback describing the problems.
 Every parameter given to the function should have some validation.
 -   As much as possible, use the `packageName::function()` syntax in your functions so your future self (or a new maintainer) can easily know which package the function is using.
 This should (hopefully!) reduce namespace conflicts and confusion since some packages have functions with the same name, for example, `data.table::between()` and `dplyr::between()`.
--   Once your function is working, write unit tests (see below).
+-   As you develop your functions, write unit tests (see below).
 You can and should turn scratch code you use to develop your function into tests.

 ## Function Documentation